kgantsov/jwtk/README.md

 # jwtk

-A minimal CLI for encoding and decoding JWTs signed with HMAC-SHA256.
+A minimal CLI for encoding and decoding JWTs.

 ## Install